 This semester course is designed for students who would like to build upon and reinforce prior knowledge and skills learned in Introduction to Art I. Students will work seriously and independently on long-term projects.
 Critical and abstract thinking will often be used to solve advanced design problems.
 A variety of different projects and artists will be explored.
 Students will work to enhance their skills and develop more conceptual and symbolic pieces to represent and express their ideas.
 In addition, there will also be a great deal of importance placed on the process of critiquing, presenting, and reflecting upon completed work.
-Prerequisite: Introduction to Art I.

-837 ART STUDIO Grades 10-12
+809 ART STUDIO 3 credits Grades 10-12